Blended Learning Transformation

 • Participating in the creation of publications or presentations to be shared with audiences outside of Penn State

-If you need more information or have questions about BlendLT, please contact Marilyn Goodrich (mag313@psu.edu).
+If you need more information or have questions about BlendLT, please contact Marilyn Goodrich (mag313@psu.edu), Catherine Esposito (cme5694@psu.edu) or Hannah Wang (hjw5384@psu.edu).

 Logo The Dreamery painted on wall